MicrosoftDocs/dynamics-365-ai/ai-docs/sales/optimize-ranking-insight-cards.md

 4. There are four properties you can edit for a rule.
 The rules are set using these four properties.
 The basic structure of rules displays as: **Cards related to** *'Name of the entity'* **with** *'Attribute type' 'Condition' 'Value'*.

     The four properties are:
-    - **Name of the entity**: The entities such as account, leads, and opportunities are used to model and manage business data in Dynamics 365 for Customer Engagement apps.
+    - **Name of the entity**: The entities such as account, leads, and opportunities are used to model and manage business data in Dynamics 365 Sales model-driven apps.
         After you select the entity, the values in the Attribute type, Condition, and Value drop-down lists change accordingly.
     - **Attribute type**: An entity has a set of attributes.
 For example, the account entity contains attributes such as Name, Address, and OwnerId.
         The attribute types displayed in the drop-down list vary depending on the entity selection and are related to the fields defined within CRM.